Speed is an aspect of a website’s performance that Google truly values. So much so that it ranks websites with faster site speeds over slower ones.

 Maintain your website on a regular basis

-Your website, like a hard disk, needs regular maintenance to ensure it performs well.
-It has numerous files that, when not maintained, can bog it down.
+Your website, like a hard disk, needs regular maintenance to make sure it performs well.
+It has many files that, when not maintained, can bog it down.
 Chances are you also have installed plugins on your website, some you don’t even need or use any longer, which take up space.
 By performing maintenance you can make sure that unwanted files are removed from the website database so it is lean and fast.
 Cleaning up tools such as WP-Optimize can help you maintain your website.
 From post revisions to unwanted files, it can take care of everything so your website loads as quickly as possible.

 Host videos elsewhere

 Videos are a great marketing tool.
 However, they can be heavy in size, especially since HD content has been introduced.
 Rather than hosting videos on your website, you can host them elsewhere and embed them on your website.
 You can start a YouTube channel with all your videos and embed the YouTube link to your website.
-This will ensure that when your site loads up, the video won’t factor into the load time.
+This will make sure that when your site loads up, the video won’t factor into the load time.

 Optimize your images for the website